StrikingLoo/strikingloo.github.io/_posts/2019-04-14-vim-basics.md

 - _o_ and _O_: create a new line above or below the current one, respectively, and enter editing mode.
 - _v_ : enter _visual mode_ to select text to which you may then apply more commands.
 - _y_ or _Y_: _yank (copy)_ the selected text, or the current line, respectively.
 - _p_ : _put_ the _yanked_ content.
 Notice that yanking will move text to a special Vim reserved buffer, and not to your usual clipboard.
-This way, you can effectively manage two different clipboards!
+This way, you can effectively manage two different clipboards.
 One you can paste from with _ctrl+shift+v_ as usual (in editing mode), and the other with _p_ (in normal mode).
 - \* : find the next occurrence of the current word.

 When writing software, I find myself duplicating lines to change a few words quite often, so I think _Yp_ is an amazing command.